 The organisation of regiments into brigades was already authorized.
 Appointment to brigade permanent command in the Confederate Army was usually accompanied by promotion to the commensurate rank of Brigadier-General.
 It was intended in the Union Army also that brigades of infantry and cavalry should be commanded by a Brigadier-General.
 Brigadier-Generals were appointed later in the war to command concentrations of artillery and to some senior staff positions.
 Many Union brigades were indeed commanded by Brigadier-Generals, but brigade command was typically and increasingly exercised by a Colonel.
 Union practice was not synonymous with the Confederacy’s use of the rank, and Union Brigadier-Generals led brigades, divisions, or even Corps temporarily.

 Some Brigadier-Generals were appointed later in the war to command large concentrations of artillery, and many held senior staff positions.
-The term Chief of Staff was not in use, but on both sides a General was sometimes appointed as a second-in-command to perform that role.
+The term Chief of Staff was not in use, but on both sides, a General was sometimes appointed as a second-in-command to perform that role.
 Brigadier-Generals served in a few cases as staff officers to other Generals or as War Department staff officers.
 Some commanded Military Districts or temporarily commanded Military Departments; some served temporarily as commanders of Corps within a field army.
 The majority commanded divisions or brigades.
-The term Chief of Staff was not in use, but on both sides a General was sometimes appointed as a second-in-command to perform that role.

 Major-Generals USA served as General-in-Chief, or commanded Military Divisions or Military Departments and major field forces.
-Major-Generals USV commanded Military Departments, Military Districts, Armies, Corps or, less often, a Division.
+Major-Generals USV commanded Military Departments, Military Districts, Armies, Corps or, less often, Divisions.
 Major-Generals USV served in a few cases as staff officers to other Generals or as War Department staff officers.

 Until a Lieutenant-General USA was appointed in 1864, the most senior grade in the Union Army was Major-General USA.

-The majority of senior Union commanders were Major-Generals USV.
+The majority of the highest Union commanders were Major Generals USV.
 Their rank within the grade was determined by seniority since confirmation; however, the grade of Major-General or Brigadier-General in the USA Regular Army was deemed higher than the same grade in the US Volunteers.
 During the war, it became necessary to promote accomplished officers to General grades in the Regular Army in order that they could command fellow Major-Generals who otherwise had seniority over them in the US Volunteers.